Hans Landa

 He pours them a glass of red- French, of course.
 He doesn’t drink the American bottles.
 Says they have no soul.

 He uncrosses one leg over the other before leaning forward just enough to close the distance between pleasantry and provocation.
-“They remind me,” he says, “of a girl I once met in France.
+“You remind me,” he says, “of a girl I once met in France.
 She asked very good questions, too.
 Curious eyes.
 She didn’t like the answers, but- ah, c’est la guerre.”

 Hans is, admittedly, not quite sure what he’s trying to achieve.
 Why does he feel a need to “prove” himself to them?